ckonig/codechallenge/README.md

 There is a data storage to save the emails, which makes it possible to track the status of the email, which is processed asynchronously.

 Initially I used mySQL for the storage.
 It was interesting to work with the Eloquent ORM and leverage the power of the laravel framework.
 However I decided to throw away the database and to replace it with a redis based cache.
-The reasoning is that the requirements explicitly state scalability and reliability, but not long term storage.
-Caching the email until it is processed (plus 10 minutes to check the status) is sufficient and ensures the data storage doesn't fill up endlessly.
+The reasoning is that the requirements explicitly demand scalability and reliability, but not long term storage.
+Caching the email until it is processed (plus a few minutes to check the status) is sufficient and ensures the data storage doesn't fill up endlessly.

 Initially I used the "database" driver for the queue as well.
-However, this was later changed to use Redis, which should be easier to scale by using a cluster.
+However, this was also later changed to use Redis, which should be easier to scale by using a cluster.

 The mySQL database is now only used as a dead letter queue.